Part of the SEO audit

 How to fix it

-Step 4: Consolidate or remove empty pages.
-If a page has no real purpose and cannot be expanded, either merge it into a related page (with a 301 redirect) or remove it.
-Fewer, better pages outperform many thin ones.
+Step 4: Merge or remove true stubs.
+If a page has no real purpose and cannot be grown, merge it into a related page with a 301 redirect.
+Fewer quality pages beat many empty ones.

 Common mistakes when fixing this